NASA-PDS/doi-ui/README.md

 Select the latest version and dowload the zip file in assets `pds-doi-ui.zip`

-Unzip and start the server
+Unzip and start a standalone server

 ```
-unzip pds-doi-ui.zip
 serve -s pds-doi-ui
 ```

+The unzipped directory can also be configured to be published by an **apache** or **ngynx** server.

 **Troobleshooting:** a serve command is also available in anaconda, be careful not to use it instead of the npm serve.